msakuta/rustrol/README.md

 We can use the loss as the distances of the path positions and the predicted states from the bicycle model and minimize it with automatic differentiation.

-In the animation below, purple is the target path, a red circle and a red path is the subsection of the target path at the moment, a yellow line is the predicted states at the moment, and the green line is the actual trajectory followed.
+In the animation below:

+* purple is the target path,
+* a red circle and a red path is the subsection of the target path at the moment,
+* a yellow line is the predicted states at the moment,
+* and the green line is the actual trajectory followed.

 ![screencapture_bicycle](images/screencapture_bicycle.gif)